DoyleAaron/Concurrent-Development-24-25/Wa-Tor/README.md

 ##### The next issue I faced in building this simulation is that I dont think the fish are being handled correctly asthey just disappear immediately.
 This ended up being due to how I was storing the grid as I wasn't copying it correctly which caused them to flash up for a second and then disappear.

 ##### The next issue I faced is that the sharks aren't dying once they hit their starvation point.
 This was due to the fact that I didn't check if it was less than the value of 0 and I added in the continue keyword so that it would skip the rest of the logic for the sharks if it had already starved.

+##### After doing this I moved on to getting the fish to move as currently they were just static on the screen.
+The fish would follow the same movement and bredding logic but they do not starve so they are a bit more simple to implement.
+The issue I am now running into is that the fish seem to reprouce very quickly and the sharks seem to die off quite quickly.
+This is the current issue I am trying to fix